kalliste/seL4-c89/C89-PROJECT.md

    helper functions that keep the logging behaviour while remaining valid in C89 mode.
 3. **Modern C layout rules** *(progress)*: Several functions declared variables mid-block, causing "mixed declarations and code" errors with C90.
-We hoisted the locals in the interrupt and FS/GS helpers, but the latest build shows `handleInvocation` still needs the same treatment.
+The interrupt paths and syscall handlers now hoist their locals, but the SKIM window mappers and the page-table decode helpers still mix declarations and rely on C99-style loop initialisers.
-4. **Unused parameter clean-ups** *(resolved)*: Architecture stubs rely on the compiler to discard unused parameters via attributes; once those attributes collapse under C89, the warnings become hard errors.
-We now cast the unused arguments to `(void)` in the affected helpers so the strict build stays quiet.
+4. **Unused parameter clean-ups** *(progress)*: Architecture stubs rely on the compiler to discard unused parameters via attributes; once those attributes collapse under C89, the warnings become hard errors.
+Most helpers now cast their unused arguments to `(void)`, but the TLB invalidation shims introduced for the SKIM window still need attention.
    - *Potential remedies*: cast parameters to `(void)` or reintroduce conditional attribute shims that keep the compiler quiet.
-5. **Control-flow expectations**: Several helpers need explicit returns under the stricter warning set. `setMRs_lookup_failure` is now patched, but we should continue to watch for similar cases as the audit proceeds.
+5. **Control-flow expectations** *(progress)*: Several helpers need explicit returns under the stricter warning set. `setMRs_lookup_failure` is now patched, but the mode-specific cap helpers and X86 decode routines still fall off the end once the attribute shims collapse.
    - *Potential remedies*: add explicit returns or refactor the control flow so that the compiler can prove a value is always produced.
 6. **Kernel/libsel4 type duplication** *(resolved)*: both the kernel headers